 Prior to starting the training program, you should already be running three days per week to have a base of fitness before ramping up to 20 to 30 miles per week that a training plan will call for.

 Running your first full marathon

-The 26.2-mile course is dominated by experienced runners who complete the race in an average of 4-5 hours.
-Runners who are ready to take that next step and train for a full marathon typically spend 16-20 weeks preparing for race day.
-Full marathon training is a substantial time commitment, as runners will log anywhere from 15-50 miles each week of their training.
+The 26.2-mile course is dominated by experienced runners who complete the race in an average of four to five hours.
+Runners who are ready to take that next step and train for a full marathon typically spend 16 to 20 weeks preparing for race day.
+Full marathon training is a substantial time commitment, as runners will log anywhere from 40 to 50 miles per week.

 Start with a 5K race and work your way up.
 With time and effort, you could be crossing the finish line of a full marathon in due time.

 The Mercy Health Glass City Marathon is the perfect opportunity to sign up for your first race of the season.
 Scheduled for Sunday, April 25 in Toledo, OH, the race weekend will kick off with the marathon expo on Friday.
 Saturday the expo will continue as well as the first race of the weekend, the Savage 5K.
 The weekend will culminate on Sunday with the half and full marathon races.